GreyOwnerMark

 Recent Posts

-Have you tried switching to stainless steel water bowls and changing water twice daily?
+Have you tried getting a kitchen scale and weighing them weekly to track health?
 That's what solved this issue for us.
 Game changer honestly.

-There's a great bird supply store in Brampton that carries exactly what you need.
+There's a great bird supply store in Oakville that carries exactly what you need.
 I go there all the time.

 The Toronto Humane Society sometimes has birds available for adoption too.
 Worth checking if you're in the downtown area.